100% Irish Owned for 50 Years - Licence No. TA0054

 The old town in Sintra has many quirky shops selling a range of artisan items.
 If you’re looking for some high street shopping, we would recommend heading to Lisbon which is about 30 minutes away.

 Sintra has a strong Mardi Gras/Carnival tradition, so if you’re heading between the end of February and the start of March, expect colourful parades, firework displays and lots of fun festivities!

 The summer season is the best time to visit Sintra, with temperatures averaging in the high twenties.
-Like the rest of Portugal, Sintra get’s relatively cold during the winter season so if you’re looking for a sun holiday, we would recommend visiting Sintra between June and September.
+Like the rest of Portugal, Sintra gets relatively cold during the winter season so if you’re looking for a sun holiday, we would recommend visiting Sintra between June and September.

-Euro is used in Portugal.
+Euro is the currency used in Portugal.

 Portugal has the same time zone as Ireland (GMT).

 There are two bus routes that operate around Sintra and daily tickets cost €12.
-If you would like to see the best beaches nearby Sintra or take a day trip to Lisbon and the surrounding areas, car rental is a great way to do so.
+If you would like to see the best beaches near Sintra or take a day trip to Lisbon and the surrounding areas, car rental is a great way to do so.